 Note: Students in California are required to first obtain certification in Utah prior to applying for a Level 1 Education Specialist Instruction Credential: Mild/Moderate Disabilities K-12 Credential in California:

-Note: This process may take several months.
-Students are encouraged to apply for their initial Utah license at the beginning of their program.
+Note: This process may take 12-16 weeks.
+Students are encouraged to apply for their USBE background clearance early in their programs.

-(2) Apply for the additional endorsement in Utah after completing your WGU endorsement program.
+(2) Email email@example.com to request to be recommended for your Utah teaching license after completing your WGU endorsement program.

 (3) Follow the application instructions here to add your endorsement in California.